JensUweUlrich/ReadBouncer/README.md

  ```
 full\path\to\ReadBouncer\root\directory\bin\ReadBouncer.exe  full\path\to\ReadBouncer\config.toml
 ```
+6. Now ReadBouncer will construct Interleaved Bloom Filters for both reference files.
+After finishing the construction, IBF files are stored in the output directory for for further use.
+ReadBouncer will tell you if the connection to the MinKNOW host has been successfully established and that you can start sequencing now.
-3. Start a sequencing run on the simulated device as you did above.
+7. Start a sequencing run on the simulated device from within the MinKNOW-GUI.
 Open the read length histogram after 15 minutes and have a look at the read counts plot.
 When you zoom into the region for reads up to 5kb length, you should see a plot like this:
 <p align="center">
   <img src="images/live_unblock.png" width="750" title="Live Unblock Image">
 </p>